Buying Home Again After Bankruptcy And Foreclosure

 In addition to seeking a lender with no overlays, a borrower needs to strive to improve the overall credit score after having a bankruptcy on record.

-- This will increase the number of possible lending programs to choose from, maximum loan to value, down payment options and interest rates
+- This will increase the number of possible lending programs to choose from, maximum loan to value, down payment options, and interest rates

-- One of the best things to do after filing for a bankruptcy is to be proactive immediately after and begin to rebuild credit
+- One of the best things to do after filing for bankruptcy is to be proactive immediately after and begin to rebuild credit

 - Secured credit cards are one of the first steps to take in re-establishing credit

-- The worst thing to do is to simply not do anything, as the bankruptcy will lower credit, borrowing ability and affect purchasing power
+- The worst thing to do is to simply not do anything, as the bankruptcy will lower credit, borrowing ability and affect the purchasing power

-The light at the end of the tunnel, it is good to know after working hard to make payments to a trustee for 5 years or after doing all the necessary steps to get a bankruptcy discharged a person can qualify for a home loan without a 5 year waiting period or any seasoning of the discharge.
+The light at the end of the tunnel, it is good to know after working hard to make payments to a trustee for 5 years or after doing all the necessary steps to get a bankruptcy discharged a person can qualify for a home loan without a 5-year waiting period or any seasoning of the discharge.